RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon New prepreint on arXiv: [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952).

 - \newicon I'm attending [Sketching and Algorithm Design workshop](https://simons.berkeley.edu/workshops/sketching-algorithm-design) at the Simons Institute this October.

 - \newicon I'm organizing a minisymposium on The Matrix-Vector Complexity of Linear Algebra at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!
 Details TBD.